2019 Ford Fiesta

 We believe that adding adaptive equipment to your vehicle shouldn't take anything away from your ability to express yourself.
 As you'll discover below, Ford offers a wide selection of adaptable sedans to meet almost every need, budget and personality.
 Review your options here, and then discuss them with your Ford Dealer.

-Ford cars can be equipped with three types of carriers — each designed with your independence and convenience in mind:
+Ford cars can be equipped with two types of carriers — each designed with your independence and convenience in mind:

 - Bumper-Mounted Carrier: This smart design allows manual wheelchairs and scooters to be mounted on a bumper.

 - Hitch-Mounted Carrier: This easy-to-use carrier tilts down when loading the wheelchair or scooter and then tilts up and locks into place.

 Easy to load and unload, the carriers available for Ford vehicles are convenient for people on the go.

 A number of technologically advanced electronic hand controls are available to enhance the operation of the Ford car you select, including:

 - Push Pull Control: Slows the vehicle when pushed toward the floor and accelerates the vehicle when pulled toward the driver.